Home > Moving > City Guides > Best Neighborhoods in Sarasota for Families

 South Sarasota

-With waterfront views and Siesta Key close by, South Sarasota is a great place to raise a family!
-Families can find top schools like Phillippi Shores Elementary and Riverview High School, and there are tons of things to do among the area’s beaches, local restaurants, and kid-friendly outdoor recreation spots.
-This Sarasota suburb also offers budget-friendly houses ranging from charming bungalows to high-rise waterfront condos and townhomes.
+With waterfront views and Siesta Key close by, South Sarasota is one of the best neighborhoods in Sarasota for families!
+Families can find top schools like Phillippi Shores Elementary and Riverview High School in the area, and there are tons of things to do among the area’s beaches, local restaurants, and kid-friendly outdoor recreation spots.
+This Sarasota area also offers budget-friendly houses ranging from charming bungalows to high-rise waterfront condos and townhomes.
 With miles of coastline along the Roberts Bay and Bay Island to the west, you’ll never be far from the water in this Sarasota suburb.
-Plus, it’s only a 15-minute drive to get to the city center!
+Plus, it’s only a 10-minute drive to get to the city center!

 Things to Do in South Sarasota

 Take the family to Siesta Key Beach—named one of the top beaches in America—to play sand volleyball, go snorkeling, or relax in the sand.
-Spend a fun day on the water by booking a Banana Boat Ride, Sunset Evening Cruise, or Karaoke Party Cruise with Siesta Key Aqua Adventures.
-Enjoy the views of Sarasota Bay while spending an afternoon fishing or kayaking at North Bridge Outlook Park.
-Make your way to Walt’s Fish Market Restaurant & Tiki Bar for some of the best seafood in Sarasota like Stuffed Sea Bass, Crab Cakes, or Coconut Shrimp.
-Dig into a Philly Steak & Cheese Wrap or Hot Roast Beef Sandwich for lunch at Tasty Home Cookin’.
-Order delicious Asian cuisine like Pad Thai, Green Curry, or Vegan Larb Tofu at Taste of Asia.
-Or snag a Combination Pizza, Baked Spaghetti, or Meatball Parmigiana at Demetrio’s Pizzeria.
+Spend a fun day on the water by booking a Banana Boat Ride, a Dolphin Tour to KoKo Island with Treasure Hunt Gem Mining, or Bigfoot’s Bumper Boat Adventure with Siesta Key Aqua Adventures.
+Enjoy the views of Sarasota Bay and admire public art while walking your dog at nearby San Remo Park.
+Attend shows like Matilda: The Musical and The Secret Garden, or sign your kids up for the Summer Production Camp at The Players Centre for Performing Arts.
+Pick from some of the best seafood in Sarasota like Seafood Alfredo, Brett’s Crab Cakes, or Walt’s Mahi Tacos at Walt’s Fish Market.
+Dig into a Philly Steak & Cheese Wrap, Hot Roast Beef Sandwich, or the Homemade Soup of the Day at Tasty Home Cookin’.
+Order delicious Asian cuisines like Pad Thai, Green Curry, or Orange Tofu at Stiks.
+Or snag Baked Spaghetti, a Combination Pizza, or a Calzone at Demetrio’s Pizzeria.

 Neighborhood and suburb statistics from AreaVibes